 Welcome

+Welcome to the website of The Western Orthodox University.
 The Western Orthodox University was originally founded in 1945 as a private international ecumenical Christian university without walls.
-Celebrating its seventy-fifth anniversary in 2020, it continues to deliver its programmes around the globe by correspondence study and in certain cases, on the campuses of affiliated colleges.
+Celebrating its seventy-fifth anniversary in 2020, it continues to deliver its programs around the globe by correspondence study and in certain cases, through validating programs on the campuses of affiliated colleges.
+As a university without walls, the University maintains no physical facilities and has no physical presence in any jurisdiction.
 The University is an intentionally small and select institution, open to students worldwide (regardless of denominational affiliation) and dedicated to the Western intellectual tradition.
-Its study programmes at associate, bachelor, master and doctorate level are academically rigorous while allowing a high degree of individual customization.
+Its study programs at associate, bachelor, master and doctorate level are academically rigorous while allowing a high degree of individual customization.

 The University has a relationship of affiliation with the Regional Institute for Training and Professional Support Consortium Saint John Revelation (IREFAP) in Togo, West Africa, which prepares students for programs validated by the University.